8 Pet Hazards That May Be in Your Home This Holiday Season

 Poinsettia plants are considered to be mildly toxic to pets.

-Poinsettiasopens in a new tab often only causes mild stomach upset and/or skin irritation in pets.
+Poinsettias often only causeopens in a new tab mild stomach upset and/or skin irritation in pets.
 Treatment is recommended only if any clinical signs develop.
 Research estimates that the average animal would have to ingest 500 to 600 poinsettia leaves to surpass toxic levels.
 The most common symptom is irritation to the mouth and stomach, which sometimes causes vomiting.

 Mistletoe contains a variety of potential toxins.